wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 == Description ==

-**Share Buttons by GetSocial.io** is a freemium WordPress plugin that enables you to track social shares on Wordpress.
+**Share Buttons by GetSocial.io** is an app store for all social media needs.
 Provide beautiful wordpress sharing buttons, track how many shares were made in each post and see how much traffic, conversions and shares each post generated.
 Optimize your SEO and increase social shares with GetSocial.io.

 GetSocial.io is the social media app store for all your needs: **from awareness to conversion**.
 You can find more info about our product <a href="http://getsocial.io/?utm_source=wordpress_plugin">here</a>.
 This app store is organized in 4 different product verticals: